Namespace Google.Apis.Spanner.v1.Data

 (syntactically valid, name tables that exist, etc.) before enqueueing them, but they may still fail upon later

-execution (e.g., if a statement from another batch of statements is applied first and it conflicts in some way,
+execution (for example, if a statement from another batch of statements is applied first and it conflicts in

-a statement fails, all subsequent statements in the batch are automatically cancelled.
-Each batch of statements
+added).
+If a statement fails, all subsequent statements in the batch are automatically cancelled.
+Each batch of

-is assigned a name which can be used with the Operations API to monitor progress.
-See the operation_id field for
+statements is assigned a name which can be used with the Operations API to monitor progress.
+See the

 UpdateDatabaseMetadata